Collabro: 2014: Formation, Britain's Got Talent and Stars

 On 12 June 2014, Collabro signed a record deal with Cowell's record label, Syco Music, and released their debut album on 28 July.
 On 17 June, they announced that they would be going on their first ever tour, along with runner-up Lucy Kay, in 2015.
 The group's debut album Stars, which includes cover versions of songs such as "All of Me" and "Let It Go", was released on 18 August and debuted at number one on the UK Albums Chart.
 On 31 October, it was announced that the album would be re-released as a special edition.
 The re-released version features the seasonal "White Christmas" and "Have Yourself a Merry Little Christmas" as well as "Falling Slowly" from the musical Once and "Say Something".
 Collabro's debut tour 'Stars' sold 50,000 tickets culminating in a headliner show at The London Palladium.

+The band quickly developed a following, who they refer to as their "Collaborators", and famous fans include Jade Thirlwall from Little Mix.
+In April 2022, and just days before the 15th series started broadcast, a nation wide poll voted Collabro as the United Kingdom's favourite Britain's Got Talent winners from across its first 14 series.

 2015–2017: Act Two, Hadfield departure and Home

 On 22 April 2015, Collabro revealed they had signed a record deal with Sony Masterworks in the US for £1 million.
 The following week, they announced that their second album would be called Act Two and would be released on 1 June.
 It debuted at #2 in the UK Albums Chart.
 In 2016 the group did their second tour around the UK (Act Two) after the success of their last tour.
 They finished their first official tour in Japan and also been touring around the US as well as Canada.

 Following the departure of Richard Hadfield from the band, Collabro announced their third album Home would be released in March 2017 having set up their own record label "Peak Productions".
 The band artistically controlled everything and decided to "go home to Musical Theatre" having done pop crossover tracks on their first two albums.
 This new offering featured a selection of stage classics, fan favourites and their first original song "Lighthouse", co-written by Ben Adams.
 On 20 March 2017, the band announced they would be joining Cliff Richard on his summer Just Fabulous Rock 'n' Roll Tour of the UK.
 Following this, their third UK Tour took place in September and December 2017, titled The Home UK Tour.